What about claim-free years?

 How does claim-free years work with a second car?

-When you own two or more cars, it is not possible to have the same number of claim-free years on all cars at the same time.
+When you own two or more cars, it is not possible to have the same number of claim-free years on all of them at the same time.
 You build up claim-free years per car.
 For example: you have had 12 consecutive claim-free years with car one and now you buy another car.
 Car two will then start with zero claim-free years.
 With some insurers it is possible to insure the second car at the same discount as the first car.
 The second car will then not receive the claim-free years of car one.
 This is called the second car arrangement.

 Can I take over the claim-free years of another motor vehicle?